 As I discussed in the short review, the newer version of the Sage Dual Boiler, in the UK, have the 15 minute auto shut off.

-While it did get on my nerves, to begin with, this isn’t the fault of Sage, and as I referred to earlier, even though it’s an annoyance it’s probably a good thing.
+While it did get on my nerves, to begin with, this isn’t the fault of Sage, and as I referred to earlier, though it’s an annoyance it’s probably a beneficial thing.

-I’ve then wasted a load of energy, actually through being lazy and disorganized.
+I’ve then wasted a load of energy, just through being lazy and disorganized.
 This is where this EC directive came from, I’m told.

-Apparently, it was calculated that if basically a quarter of people in Europe who own a coffee makeking tool, left their machine on for one hour longer than they required to before or after creating a coffee, this would equal the amount of energy produced in an entire year, by the Loviisa nuclear plant in Finland!
+Apparently, it was calculated that if just a quarter of people in Europe who own a coffee brewing equipment, left their machine on for one hour longer than they necessary to before or after creating a coffee, this would equal the amount of energy produced in an entire year, by the Loviisa nuclear plant in Finland!

-I think a lot of of us are at least by now beginning to realise that we all need to start making some changes if we don’t want our great-grandkids to have to move to Mars, and I think having an auto-off on electrical appliances that are used a few times per day is a small sacrifice, personally.
+I think a lot of us are at least by now starting to realise that we all need to start making some changes if we don’t want our great-grandkids to have to move to Mars, and I think having an auto-off on electrical appliances that are used a few times each day is a small sacrifice, personally.

-I’ve found myself becoming (or at least trying to become) a little more organized when it comes to when I make my coffees, by using the auto on, and then changing the auto-on after making my first coffee, so it’ll be warmed up and ready to go when I come to work with the machine again.
+I’ve found myself becoming (or at least trying to become) a bit more organized when it comes to when I make my coffees, by utilizing the auto on, and then changing the auto-on after making my first coffee, so it’ll be warmed up and ready to go when I come to work with the machine again.

 Who is the Sage Dual Boiler for?

-So I’ve ranted on about this machine for a while now, you’ll see that I’m very positive about it, I think it’s an incredible machine especially considering the price, but the question now is – is it for you?
+So I’ve ranted on about this machine for a while now, you’ll see that I’m really positive about it, I think it’s an remarkable machine particularly considering the price, but the issue now is – is it for you?

 In my opinion, the Sage Dual Boiler is for anyone who wants to get into the home barista hobby, regardless of experience.
-I think it’s extremely as good a choice for the absolute beginner home barista as it is for the seasoned home barista.
+I think it’s literally as good a preference for the absolute beginner home barista as it is for the seasoned home barista.

-My address is always that this isn’t rather right, extremely.
-In my opinion, the complete beginner would probably be better off starting with the Sage dual boiler than just about any of the other more entry level machines, including all of the cheaper Sage espresso machines.
+My answer is always that this isn’t rather right, very.
+In my opinion, the complete beginner would probably be better off beginning with the Sage dual boiler than basically about any of the other more entry extent machines, including all of the cheaper Sage espresso coffee machines.

-The reason for this is literally that there are many variables to pulling excellent shots, grinding, tamping, dosing & so on – and if you start off with an espresso machine with the temperature stability and accuracy that the Sage or Breville Dual boiler has, this is one variable out of the way.
+The reason for this is simply that there are most variables to pulling excellent shots, grinding, tamping, dosing & so on – and if you start off with an espresso coffee machine with the temperature stability and accuracy that the Sage or Breville Dual boiler has, this is one variable out of the way.

 The only reason I would start out with a more entry-level machine, personally, would be affordability.
-If you can’t afford to shell out this kind of money, then of course you need to look within your budget, however if you can afford to invest in a machine like the Sage Dual Boiler, I’d definitely recommend it.
+If you can’t afford to shell out this sort of money, then of course you need to look within your budget, however if you can afford to invest in a machine like the Sage Dual Boiler, I’d definitely suggest it.

-Don’t be intimidated by the truth that it has some truly advanced features, you don’t have to utilize these to start with.
-Truly, I’d hazard a guess that only a small percentage of Sage or Breville Dual Boiler owners even realize that their machines have these features.
+Don’t be intimidated by the fact that it has some simply advanced features, you don’t have to utilize these to start with.
+Simply, I’d hazard a guess that only a small percentage of Sage or Breville Dual Boiler owners even realize that their machines have these features.

 On the other hand, if you’ve already been utilizing a more entry-level single boiler or thermoblock machine for a while and you were thinking of upgrading, I’d give the Sage Dual Boiler some serious thought, particularly if you were considering upgrading to the next logical step which would be a heat exchanger machine.

-If you want some other home espresso machines to consider before creating a decision on what to buy this post may help:
+If you want some other home espresso coffee machines to consider before making a decision on what to buy this article may help:

-Which is the perfect mill for the Sage Dual Boiler?
+Which is the best coffee grinder for the Sage Dual Boiler?

-The coffee grinder is incredibly important, anyone who knows their stuff will tell you that, so if you’re thinking of buying the Sage Dual Boiler, you’ll need to carefully consider which grinding machine to pair it with.
+The coffee mill is incredibly important, anyone who knows their stuff will tell you that, so if you’re thinking of buying the Sage Dual Boiler, you’ll need to gently consider which grinding machine to pair it with.

 Check Price - Sage Appliances

-Right then, this may sound confusing ;-), I’m going to tell you to buy a particular grinder, but I’m not necessarily going to advise that you utilize that grinder with your Sage Dual Boiler.
+Right then, this may sound confusing ;-), I’m going to tell you to buy a particular grinder, but I’m not necessarily going to suggest that you use that coffee grinder with your Sage Dual Boiler.
 Confused?
 You will be ;-).
-Just kidding – I’ll explain.
+Very kidding – I’ll explain.

-Sage Appliances are currently promoting their “Dynamic Duo” package, which gives you a huge discount on the Sage Smart Coffee mill pro, and this is a excellent mill, see:
+Sage Appliances are currently promoting their “Dynamic Duo” package, which gives you a huge discount on the Sage Smart Grinder pro, and this is a ideal coffee mill, see:

-I recommend this grinding machine for brew methods, and I recommend it as an choice when looking for a mill to be paired with entry-level machines including the Sage Bambino Plus, Duo Temp Pro, Gaggia Classic & Rancilio Silvia.
+I recommend this grinding machine for brew methods, and I recommend it as an option when looking for a coffee grinder to be paired with entry-level machines including the Sage Bambino Plus, Duo Temp Pro, Gaggia Classic & Rancilio Silvia.

-So my advice is – buy the Dynamic Duo package while it’s providing such a discount on the smart coffee mill pro.
-However, this doesn’t necessarily mean you ought to work with the smart grinder pro with your Sage dual boiler.
+So my advice is – buy the Dynamic Duo package while it’s offering such a discount on the smart coffee grinder pro.
+However, this doesn’t necessarily mean you should use the smart grinding machine pro with your Sage dual boiler.

-No doubt, this is a best mill for the money – but, it’s a 38mm conical burr mill, with stepped adjustment albeit 60 of them so it’s not bad at all when it comes to fine-tuning, nevertheless I simply feel it’s a little bit underpowered to pair with the likes of the Sage Dual Boiler.
+No doubt, this is a wonderful grinding machine for the money – but, it’s a 38mm conical burr mill, with stepped adjustment albeit 60 of them so it’s not bad at all when it comes to fine-tuning, but I just feel it’s a little bit underpowered to pair with the likes of the Sage Dual Boiler.

-I’ve not yet done blind taste testing and so on, so I have to hold my hands up here and tell you that I’m talking theoretically only, nevertheless in theory I’d usually think of pairing a machine of this calibre with among the Eureka Mignon grinders (my favourite is the Specialita) – the Baratza Sette 270, the Baratza Sette 270Wi, the Baratza Vario or the Niche Zero.
+I’ve not yet done blind taste testing and so on, so I have to hold my hands up here and tell you that I’m talking theoretically only, however in theory I’d usually think of pairing a machine of this calibre with one of the Eureka Mignon grinders (my favourite is the Specialita) – the Baratza Sette 270, the Baratza Sette 270Wi, the Baratza Vario or the Niche Zero.

-We’re talking about £300-£500 grinders here, and personally, I’d advise investing at least this kind of money on the grinding machine to pair with an espresso machine at this level.
+We’re talking about £300-£500 grinders here, and personally, I’d suggest investing at least this type of money on the coffee grinder to pair with an espresso machine at this level.

 If you have the budget, the Baratza Forte is worth considering, as are the Eureka Mignon XL and the Eureka Atom 65.

-But regardless of which coffee grinder you’re going to utilize, I’d say if you’re buying the Sage Dual Boiler, and you don’t buy the Dynamic Duo while that suggests getting the smart mill pro so cheap, you’re missing a trick.
+But regardless of which mill you’re going to use, I’d say if you’re buying the Sage Dual Boiler, and you don’t buy the Dynamic Duo while that suggests getting the smart coffee grinder pro so cheap, you’re missing a trick.

-What I’d advise is that you either start out utilizing the smart mill pro with the Sage dual boiler, and then look at upgrading further down the line – or, even if you’re not planning to utilize the smart coffee grinder pro with your dual boiler, get the Dynamic Duo package, and then either sell the smart coffee mill pro or work with it for brew if you also use manual brew methods.
+What I’d suggest is that you either start out using the smart coffee mill pro with the Sage dual boiler, and then look at upgrading further down the line – or, even if you’re not planning to use the smart grinder pro with your dual boiler, get the Dynamic Duo package, and then either sell the smart mill pro or use it for brew if you likewise use manual brew methods.

-If you plan on re-selling it, that’s extremely easy to do – if you put it for sale brand new, unused, at the moment you’ll probably find that it sells very quickly at close to RRP, just due to the reality that they’re out of stock so often and they rarely come up new for sale online, so you can put that profit towards your chosen grinding machine.
+If you plan on re-selling it, that’s extremely easy to do – if you put it for sale brand new, unused, at the moment you’ll probably find that it sells very quickly at close to RRP, basically because they’re out of stock so often and they rarely come up new for sale online, so you can put that profit towards your chosen grinder.

-If you likewise use manual brew methods, though, I’d highly advise keeping the smart coffee grinder pro, and using it for this.
+If you also utilize manual brew methods, even though, I’d highly recommend keeping the smart coffee mill pro, and utilizing it for this.

-The smart coffee grinder pro is best when it comes to extremely easily switching between brew methods, for example it’ll have no problem jumping up to cafetiere grind and then right back down to stovetop top.
-You could use one coffee grinder for espresso and for brew, however the problem with that is if you do way out of espresso range to use the mill for brew, you’ll have to dial back in again, which isn’t perfect.
+The smart coffee mill pro is ideal when it comes to extremely easily switching between brew methods, for example it’ll have no problem jumping up to cafetiere grind and then right back down to stovetop top.
+You could use one grinding machine for espresso and for brew, but the problem with that is if you do way out of espresso range to work with the grinder for brew, you’ll have to dial back in again, which isn’t best.

 Is the Sage or Breville Dual Boiler being discontinued?

-Before signing off, I just wanted to handle this question, as it’s something I’ve read some rumours about.
-In fact if you Google Breville Dual Boiler, you’ll find among the predicted searches is “is the Breville dual boiler being discontinued?”.
+Before signing off, I literally wanted to handle this question, as it’s something I’ve read some rumours about.
+Simply if you Google Breville Dual Boiler, you’ll find one of the predicted searches is “is the Breville dual boiler being discontinued?”.

 The answer: No, this is a myth.

-I think this has extremely come from the fact that the machine was out of stock with the majority of re-sellers for rather a while, particularly in the States I think, due to issues stemming from Covid.
+I think this has just come from the truth that the machine was out of stock with most re-sellers for rather a while, particularly in the States I think, due to issues stemming from Covid.

-We’ve seen this in the UK with various espresso coffee machines, truly, the Dual Boiler has been in stock at Sage Appliances and largely available on Amazon in the UK the majority of of the time over the past year or two, while machines like the Bambino Plus and the Smart Coffee grinder pro have been out of stock quite a little bit.
+We’ve seen this in the UK with various espresso machines, truly, the Dual Boiler has been in stock at Sage Appliances and largely available on Amazon in the UK the majority of the time over the past year or two, while machines like the Bambino Plus and the Smart Grinder pro have been out of stock quite a bit.

-Anyway, it’s not true – I spoke to Sage Appliances, and they assured me that there are no plans to discontinue the Dual Boiler, which I’m extremely pleased about!
+Anyway, it’s not true – I spoke to Sage Appliances, and they assured me that there are no plans to discontinue the Dual Boiler, which I’m really pleased about!

 You must be logged in to post a comment.